0xTeoo/polinote/workers/video-worker/README.md

 # Video Worker

 A BullMQ worker for processing YouTube videos.
-This worker downloads audio from YouTube videos, transcribes them using OpenAI Whisper, and summarizes the content using OpenAI GPT-4.
+This worker downloads audio from YouTube videos, transcribes them using OpenAI Whisper, and generates Executive Briefings using OpenAI chat completions (model: gpt-5).

 ## 🏗️ Architecture